Day 1: Boarding

 We continue cruising south to Montgomery Reef and onto Kingfisher Islands.
 Relish in the isolation of the magnificent Montgomery Islands as we cruise over the top of the tide watching the reef as the tide ebbs away and exposes itself.
 Truly incredible natural viewing!

 Day 11: Kingfisher Islands to Talbot Bay

 Departing the Kingfisher Islands we cruise into Talbot Bay for the day.
 Experience the Horizontal Falls and spend the afternoon wildlife spotting or some bluewater fishing whilst exploring the creeks of Talbot Bay.
 Bask in the serenity of the bay with a drink in hand as the sunsets on your second last evening.

 Day 12: Talbot Bay to Yampi Sound & Cone Bay

 There is still time to experience the Horizontal Falls before departing on the outgoing tide towards Yampi Sound.
 Jump on a tender to explore the Buccaneer Archipelago, a cluster of four islands found here, or spend your afternoon catching dinner for your last evening on board the Kimberley Pearl.
 Continue cruising towards Cone Bay and savour your final Kimberley sunset and dinner delights served by your on board chef.

 Cruise back to passenger drop off point to disembark the Kimberley Pearl and catch your connecting scenic flight transfer back to Broome.
-Times will be dependent on tides, Kimberley Pearl Charters would recommend evening flight departures from Broome if wishing to return same day of disembarkation to allow for any delays.
+Times will be dependent on tides, Kimberley Pearl Charters would recommend booking later afternoon/evening flight departures from Broome if wishing to return same day of disembarkation to allow for any delays.

 * Itineraries may change subject to weather and tidal conditions.